Calculated based on number of publications stored in Pure and citations from Scopus

 Personal profile

-My research activity focuses mainly on the design, production, and evaluation of 'applied games' with particular sectoral interests in the third-sector, education, public engagement, and health and wellbeing.
-I am interested in exploring new ways for game technologies to be developed and used in contexts beyond pure entertainment, and understanding their growing ubiquity in society.
+I am a Lecturer in Games Production having joined Abertay University in 2018.
+My research activity focuses mainly on the design, production, and evaluation of 'applied games' with particular sectoral interests in the third-sector, education, public engagement, health and wellbeing, and heritage and culture.
+I am interested in exploring new ways for game technologies to be developed, used, and understood in contexts beyond pure entertainment in response to their growing ubiquity in society.

 More information about my work and experience can be found on my website.